 There are many reasons as to why turntables have bounced back into the market.
 Just like the vintage camera effect became super popular with the rise of Instagram filters, we’re seeing an iconic piece of the past mold itself into the music scene.

-A vinyl isn’t just songs, it’s a piece of history.
+Vinyl isn’t just songs on a plate, it’s a piece of history.
 It’s a format that takes great care but has a distinct sound that doesn’t sound quite like anything we have digitally.
 It makes perfect sense as the format is analog.
 MP3 files are just very accurate guesstimates of the analog signals stored in bytes, but it will never feel quite like vinyl.